Dwarf Fortress: Overview and game modes

+The world is represented by letters, numbers, box-drawing characters and symbols in sixteen different colors.
+For example, a dwarf is represented by the character ☺, a cat is a dark gray c, a dog is a brown d, and a giant spider is a light gray S. The tile-based graphics use code page 437 characters as tiles, giving it the appearance of a text-based game.
+The paid edition replaces the characters with pixel art sprites and includes an option to switch between the new and old visuals in the settings menu.

 World generation

 The first step in Dwarf Fortress is generating a playable world; only one game can be played per world at a time.
 The player can adjust certain parameters governing size, savagery, mineral occurrences and the length of history.
 The map shows symbols representing roads, hills, towns and cities of the various civilizations, and it changes as the generation progresses.

 The process involves procedurally generated basic elements like elevation, rainfall, mineral distribution, drainage and temperature.
 For example, a high-rainfall and low-drainage area would make a swamp.
 Areas are thus categorized into biomes, which also have two variables: savagery and alignment.
 They have their own specific type of plant and animal populations.
 The next phase is erosion—which the drainage simulates.
-Rivers are created by tracing their paths from the mountains (which get eroded) to its end which is usually an ocean; some form into lakes.
+Rivers are created by tracing their paths from the mountains (which get eroded) to their ends which are usually oceans, though some form lakes.
 The salinity field defines oceans, mangroves or alluvial plains.
 Names are generated for the biomes and rivers.
 The names depend on the area's good/evil variable (the alignment) and though in English, they are originally in one of the four in-game languages of dwarves, elves, humans and goblins; these are the four main races in any generated world.

 After a few minutes the world is populated and its history develops for the number of in-game years selected in the history parameter.
 Civilizations, races and religions spread and wars occur, with the "population" and "deaths" counters increasing.
 The ticker stops at the designated "years" value, at which point the world can be saved for use in any game mode.
 Should the player choose to retire a fortress or adventure mode character, or should they be defeated, this world will persist and will become available for further games.